mo7morad/Fundamentals_RoadMap/Fundamentals/Courses Material/README.md

 ## Purpose

-These materials help reinforce the fundamentals and serve as reference material for future projects.
+These materials help reinforce the fundamentals and as a reference.